 The program of graduate study is designed to make Harvard PhD students first-rate researchers with a broad knowledge of astrophysics and competence in teaching.
 To do this, we have constructed an advising program and a set of requirements to help students develop their astrophysical understanding, and to carry through a successful thesis in a timely way.

 The Department of Astronomy does not require the GRE General test.
 The Physics Subject GRE is optional.
-In the additional academic materials section of the online application, prospective students must also upload a list of their four most advanced courses in astronomy and their two most advanced courses in mathematics, indicating textbooks (and authors) used in each course.
+In the Advanced Coursework section of the online application, prospective students must indicate a list of their four most advanced courses in astronomy and their two most advanced courses in mathematics, including textbooks (and authors) used in each course.

 The department expects candidates for advanced degrees to develop professional competence in a chosen area of research and to acquire sufficient general knowledge to understand and follow important developments in other areas of astronomy and astrophysics.
 Candidates are admitted directly to the PhD program.
 Students are not accepted for a separate master's degree program.
 The duration of graduate study should not ordinarily exceed five years, and students in their sixth year are encouraged to finish promptly.

 Prospective candidates are always welcome to visit the Center for Astrophysics to meet the faculty and students.
 More information is available from the Department of Astronomy and GSAS Policies details specific program requirements.